christiangda/ansible-role-amazon-cloudwatch-agent/README.md

 ## Dependencies

-* [christiangda.epel_repo](https://galaxy.ansible.com/christiangda/epel_repo) imported dynamically in the code when is used with RedHat family, so you don't need to add this to your ansible playbook
+* [christiangda.epel_repo](https://galaxy.ansible.com/christiangda/epel_repo) imported dynamically in the code when is used with Red Hat family, so you don't need to add this to your ansible playbook.

 ## Example Playbook